 Uromastyx are omnivores meaning that they will eat both plant and animal matter.
 Although they are omnivores, uromastyx are not able to process large amounts of animal protein.
 Excessive amounts of animal protein in a mali uromastyx’s diet can lead to kidney failure and death.
 You should treat your pet as a herbivore and feed him mostly greens, fruits, and vegetables.

 Frozen vegetables can be used occasionally.
-A mixture of french-cut green beans, peas, beans, and carrots make a quick meal in an emergency, but should not be the primary diet.
+A mixture of peas, beans, and carrots make a quick meal in an emergency, but should not be the primary diet.
 Make sure the vegetables are completely thawed and at room temperature before feeding them to your pet.

 Uromastyx enjoy seeds and they are a good source of protein for your pet.
 You can sprinkle seeds into his food or keep a separate bowl in his cage with seeds.
 Commercial birdseed, like millet and safflower, are an inexpensive source of seeds.

 Your uromastyx will not need a water bowl in his cage.
 He will get all the water required from his food.
 A water bowl is also not recommended due to the possibility of it raising the humidity of your pet’s home to a level that is not optimal for his health.
 You can lightly mist his food with water using a spray bottle to ensure your reptile gets all the water needed.

 Many fruits make excellent treats for your pet, but citrus fruits should be avoided.
 Some good fruits include strawberries, cantaloupe, watermelon, pears, peaches, grapes, apples, and raisins.
 Make sure the pieces of fruit are small enough so that your uromastyx can easily eat them.